05/01/2025 ~ Happy New Year

 30/12/2024 ~ Pre-New Year Update

 I fixed some stuff around thee site.
 Now there's a special category about the emulator.
-Basicallly, I've decided that the emulator will be closed-source, freeware, and defintely ,
+Basicallly, I've decided that the emulator will be closed-source, freeware, and defintely ,no ROMs/BIOS included.
+On the other news, implemented logging system to trace opcode execution.

 By the way, here's how the emulator looks :

-othing fancy but hey!
+Nothing fancy but hey!
 It opens.
 Also, as for today I called it Pond32.
 Yeah, from the James Pond!

 26/12/2024 ~ Trial and Error